vibhoragarwal/techvibhor/_posts/aws_athena.md

 title: "AWS Athena - Partitioning tips when building Data Lake with Tabular numeric data"
 excerpt: "When dealing with tabular data spread, how do you partition data for optimal cost-optimized, fast and scalable querying ?"
-coverImage: "/assets/blog/aws-athena/aws-athena.png"
+coverImage: "/assets/blog/aws-athena/athena_blog.png"
-date: "2024-09-01T15:35:07.322Z"
+date: "2024-07-07T15:35:07.322Z"
 author:
   name: Vibhor Agarwal
   picture: "/assets/blog/authors/techvibhor.png"
 ogImage:
-  url: "/assets/blog/aws-athena/aws-athena.png"
+  url: "/assets/blog/aws-athena/athena_blog.png"

 ---

 ## Summary

-This blog describes some key aspects & learnings from experience working with AWS Athena.
+This blog details few key learnings from experience working with AWS Athena.
 Some learnings are on top of best practices, and deal with tabular data processing use case specifically.